Your Challenge Today:

-This seems like a simple question and on many levels it is ~ and ~ then when we dig a little deeper we might find investments can be made to support our health in many ways that do not require a monetary investment.
-We can invest in our health with minimal financial contribution by trying some of these ideas …
+This idea seems like a simple question, and on many levels, it is ~ and ~ then when we dig a little deeper, we might find investments can be made to support our health in many ways that do not require a monetary investment.
+We can invest in our health with a minimal financial contribution by trying some of these ideas …

 - Walking more